BIO

 ARTIST STATEMENT

-I work across a range of media that include writing and participation, employing research alongside such inner practices as dream analysis and active imagination.
+I work across a range of media that include drawing. writing and participation, employing research alongside such inner practices as dream analysis.

-Previous works include refurbishing a nursery and painting a mural, in collaboration with inmates in a mixed Peruvian prison, for the toddlers who live there; translating imagined doctors’ letters into recordings of bluegrass country songs; live performance by opera singers of sung sorrows written by the artist; a 3D surround-sound installation of a prayer, sung as a 7-part motet; an eight-month long ritual of writing quotes on an unused NHS clinical trials whiteboard, enlisted as a portal to the collective unconscious, which prompted a staff member to resign in pursuit of their creative dream and led up to my father’s death.
+Previous works include: a nursery refurbishment within a Peruvian prison in collaboration with inmates, for the toddlers who live there; translation of doctors’ letters into recordings of bluegrass country songs; live performance by opera singers of a ‘sung sorrow’; a 3D surround-sound installation of a prayer, sung as a 7-part motet; an eight-month long weekly ritual of writing quotes on an NHS office whiteboard, enlisted as a portal to the collective unconscious - one quote prompted a staff member to resign in pursuit of their creative dream.

 CV